ETH-DISCO/cluster-tutorial/README.md

 ## 1.3.
 Debugging and Prototyping

 By running Slurm scripts you won't see the logs in real-time which can slow you down during development.
-For debugging or prototyping purposes it might make sense to attach your terminal to individual compute nodes and then
+For debugging or prototyping purposes it might make sense to attach your terminal to individual compute nodes and then execute scripts yourself.
+A jupyter notebook can also be convenient for this use-case:

 ```bash
 # check node availability